rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/manage-tz-curl.rst

 .. note::
-      After updating the settings, :ref:`check the server time <check-server-time-zone>` to verify that updates were successful.
+      After updating the settings, :ref:`checking the server time zone <check-server-time-zone>` to verify that updates were successful.